Odubolaoluwatimilehin/Solved-Algorithm-Problems/README.md

 # Solve-Algorithim

-This project contains a collection of algorithm and data structure questions I've been able to solve JavaScript.
+This project contains a collection of algorithm and data structure questions I provided solution to using JavaScript Language.

 My solution to coding exercise, codility lessons and algo questions.